markjrieke/statistical-rethinking/01-The Golem of Prague/chapter_1_notes.md

 ### 1.2.1 Hypotheses are not models

 -   All models are wrong, but some are useful (classic)
--   Statistical models do not express causality, but instead expres *associations among variables*
+-   Statistical models do not express causality, but instead express *associations among variables*

 ### 1.2.2 Measurement Matters